Generate Data from a Negative Binomial Regression Model

 A numeric vector with length equal to

-, specifying the causal beta coefficients used to generate the node.- intercept
+parents, specifying the causal beta coefficients used to generate the node.- intercept

 A single number specifying the intercept that should be used when generating the node.